haidar-ali/clode-studio/README.md

    - Enter branch name (new or existing)
    - Optionally provide session name and description
    - Claude settings automatically copied to new worktree
+   - All Claude instances preserved during creation

 2. **Managing Sessions**
-   - Each worktree creates an associated session
+   - Each worktree can have an associated session
-   - Sessions track when created, last accessed
-   - Add metadata like task descriptions and tags
+   - Sessions track metadata, descriptions, and tags
+   - Visual indicators show active worktree
-   - Compare sessions to see differences
+   - Lock worktrees to prevent accidental deletion

 3. **Switching Worktrees**
-   - Click on any worktree card to switch
+   - Click "Switch" on any worktree card
-   - All IDE features update to new context
-   - Claude instances restart in new directory
+   - All Claude instances maintain their state
-   - File explorer refreshes automatically
+   - File explorer updates to new directory
+   - Terminal sessions preserved across switches

-4. **Session Comparison**
+4. **Comparing Worktrees**
-   - Click compare button to see differences
+   - Click compare button between any two worktrees
+   - Visual diff viewer shows code differences
-   - View files added/removed/modified
+   - See files added/removed/modified
-   - See commit divergence from main branch
-   - Useful for reviewing changes before merge
+   - Apply changes from one worktree to another

 ## 🔧 Advanced Features